Home

 Some lawmakers on the proper regard some forms of contraception not as contraception, but as abortifacients, a view reproductive rights advocates forcefully resist.

 “I believe life begins at conception,” Wieland mentioned in an interview with Stateline.
 “Something that destroys that life is abortion, it’s not birth control.
-[I have] no problem with stopping sperm and egg from connecting, however when that does occur, that is life.”
+[I have] no drawback with stopping sperm and egg from connecting, however when that does occur, that is life.”

-Plan B, an emergency contraception, is distinct from abortion medicine, which is taken after pregnancy is established.
+Plan B, an emergency contraception, is distinct from abortion remedy, which is taken after being pregnant is established.

-“It may destroy the lifetime of a newly created human being if fertilization has occurred,” said Lauren Enriquez, the deputy media strategist with the nationwide organization.
+“It could destroy the life of a newly created human being if fertilization has occurred,” said Lauren Enriquez, the deputy media strategist with the national organization.

-Title X household planning funds
+Title X family planning funds

 Crane did not respond to a request for remark.